Hegezcc/dewny/README.md

    You should also install your preferred database driver, e.g. with `npm install mysql2` .
    [More info](https://sequelize.org/v5/manual/getting-started.html)
  * Copy `node/config/auth.example.json` to `node/config/auth.json` and configure it to match your credentials.
-   You might also want to take a look at `node/config/config.mjs` .
+ * Copy `node/config/config.example.mjs` to `node/config/config.mjs` and configure it to match your setup.
  * Test the app by running `npm run start` .
 If no errors show up, you are good to continue.

 **Note:** you might want to daemonize the Node.js app to run as a service, so it is always running at background.